shoebot/shoebot/doc/README.md

 ## Building the docs

-Install Sphinx and the Shoebot extension before generating the docs:
+Install Sphinx and the Shoebot extension before generating the docs.
+A virtualenv is highly recommended for this:

     pip install -r requirements.txt